DarioGHub/esp8266-Arduino/doc/esp8266wifi/station-class.rst

 ^^^^^

 There are several ``begin`` `function overloads <https://en.wikipedia.org/wiki/Function_overloading>`__ (versions).
 One was presented just above:
 ``WiFi.begin(ssid, password)``.
-Overloads provide flexibility in number or type of accepted parameters, and the easiest way to update the 'wifi config' saved in flash. -- see SDK Auto Connect below.
+Overloads provide flexibility in number or type of accepted parameters.
+They are also the easiest way to update the 'wifi config' saved in flash. -- see `SDK Connect <#sdk-connect>`__ below.

 The simplest overload of ``begin`` is as follows: